-In 1996 I purchased Richard Berry's book, Build Your Own Telescope, as I was looking to build Dobsonian-style mounts for my apochromatic refractors that would make it easier to set them up when I did not have time to set up a German equatorial mount.
+In the mid-1990's I purchased Richard Berry's book, Build Your Own Telescope, as I was looking to build Dobsonian-style mounts for my apochromatic refractors that would make it easier to set them up when I did not have time to set up a German equatorial mount.
 Since then I have owned apochromatic refractors from different manufacturers but have been able to continue to use the same mounts by modifying them as needed.
 For example, the tube diameter of a telescope from one manufacturer may be of different size than a tube diameter from another manufacturer even though the aperture of the telescopes may be similar.

 The above photograph shows the homemade Dobsonian-style mounts that I made for two refractors that I use to own.
 On the left is an Astro-Physics 180mm f/9 EDT refractor, while on the right is a Astro-Physics 130mm f/8.35 EDF refractor.
 Since I took the above picture these two telescopes, as well as an AP 90mm f/5, were sold and I purchased a TMB 175mm f/8 refractor, TMB 130mm f/9.25 refractor, and TMB 105mm f/6.25 refractor to replace them.
 Here it a photograph of TMB 175mm f/8 refractor on the Dobsonian-style mount:

 The TMB 175mm on the Dobsonian-style mount showing the side bearings, rocker box, and tripod.
 The cradle and tripod are approximately 66" tall.
 An Antares 12 x 80mm Finder is mounted on top of the telescope.